The Guide to Chablis Wine

 Chablis is 100% Chardonnay made in a lean style with minerality unlike any other. by Dominic Lockyer

-Wines from Chablis are frequently described as having citrus and white flower aromas with dry, lean, light-bodied flavors of citrus, pear, minerality and salinity.
+Wines from Chablis are frequently described as having citrus and white flower aromas with dry, lean, light-bodied flavors of citrus, pear, minerality, and salinity.
 Chablis rarely displays flavors of butter – an indication of oak-aging.
-In fact, one of the most desirable traits in quality Chablis is a long, tingly finish of high acidity and flint-like minerality.
+One of the most desirable traits in quality Chablis is a long, tingly finish of high acidity, and flint-like minerality.
 Much of the lean and elegant taste of Chardonnay from Chablis is attributed to the qualities of the soil, climate, and traditions of the region.
 Knowing the peculiarities of this area (and there are a few) will help you find better Chablis wine.